yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

          alt="A panda eating some bamboo.">
 ```

-The `sizes` attribute enables us to make the matching even tighter.
+The `sizes` attribute can make the matching even tighter.
 When
-the browser is requesting the images, it still isn't aware of what their
+the browser requests the images, it isn't aware of their
-display dimensions would be (as layout may not have happened yet).
+display dimensions (as layout may not have happened yet).
-`sizes` enables us to tell the browser what the image display dimensions
+`sizes` tells the browser the image display dimensions
-would be in different breakpoints of the design, so the browser can
+for different breakpoints of the design, so the browser can
-calculate the ideal resource provided by `srcset` and its `w` descriptors.
+calculate the ideal resource provided by `srcset` and `w` descriptors.

 The sizes value could be relatively simple, just stating a percentage of
 the viewport, such as: